ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-software-engineers-guidebook-a-review-and-reflection.md

 > Even if a problem is big, break it to help to understand challenges and where you're working.
 If you don't know how to do this, seek for help.

 When you have a big task and break it into smaller parts, you tend to isolate problems when they happen, because you aren't focus trying to solve the whole task, you're working in a specific part of it.
-This can help you to understand the real problem, and you don't get desperate in the daily meetings, because you're working in a specific part of the big problem.
+This can help you to understand the real problem, and you don't get desperate in the daily meetings - or another meeting that you have, because you're working in a specific part of the big problem.

-Remember: you don't need to have all answers, not even a very experienced developer, but you need to be capable to break it in small parts to make a concise plan.
+Remember: **you don't need to have all answers**, not even a very experienced developer, but **you need to be capable to break it in small parts to make a concise plan**.

 ### Be aware what level you're